adamar/configurator/source/index.html.md

 # Installation

 To install configurator first you need to ensure that the required dependencies are installed.
 This can be achieved by running bootstrap.sh.
-Now your ready to configure your system using Configurator!
+Now you are ready to configure your system using Configurator!

 # Example YML